vaibhavpallod/miniproject/README.md

 ![image](https://user-images.githubusercontent.com/62668247/126648640-fef399d0-e41b-4e78-a035-b147fa519631.png)

-## Need of Project
-  - Make students informative for the skill development.
-  - To create a competitive environment between all student groups.
-  - The students need to work together on their development which can be done by this platform.

 ## Future Scope
  -It helps students from freshers to alumni to interact and learn new skills and requirements of industry.